SirJonthe/MAGE2D/README.md

 * Because the code is in early development, the author might refactor and/or alter anything in the code that will break compatibility with older versions of the code.
 * Documentation is missing for now.
-* This engine will change name to MAGE2D at a later date to avoid confusion between the already established SDL Game Engine 2D (SGE2D).